SBauer93/BobbelTank---MarcoPolo/doc/properties.md

 <a name="bobbel_entities"></a>

 ## bobbel_entities
 List of Bobbel entities[{bobbel_1},{bobbel_2},{bobbel_3},...]
-Every Bobbel can have the following properties: name is a name you define image an image path to a small round image position start coordinates direction direction of bobbel 0-360 degree.
+Every Bobbel can have the following properties: name is a name you define image an image path to a small round image (the default bubble is from https://www.freeiconspng.com/img/44340) position start coordinates direction direction of bobbel 0-360 degree.
 0 is looking along x-axis, 90 along y-axis etc... color displays a colored ring around a bobbel perception list of sensor-tags defined in bobbel_sensors example     {          name: "Malotzki",          image: "images/150x150_bubble.png",          color: "cyan",          position : [10,80],          perceptions : ["pirate"],          direction : 20      }

 **Kind**: global variable
 <a name="bobbel_sensors"></a>